griefertroll101/Yaml-model-files-for-LMS/README.md

 hub\\models\qwen\\qwen3.5-4b-noromaid-gguf

-Make sure that the file is under the correct company and model.

 ## If you need to add models not included
 To add a model not in these: Open the yaml put what is below this under base and fill it out (Go to top of file for ease of locating base):